stoyicker/test-accessors/README.md

 # test-accessors
-#### A codegen utility to generate test-only accessors for otherwise unaccessible fields in your classes
+### A codegen utility to generate test-only accessors for otherwise unaccessible fields in your Java classes.
 ## Usage
 Add the dependencies to your project:
 ```groovy